WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 source, will be in the directory of your Julia package, and the other, which is overwritten on build, will be in the Sphinx directory.

-To help people keep this straight, I add a note to the top of the source file in a `@raw html` block, which gets reproduced in the Sphinx output.
+To help people keep this straight, I add a note to the top of the source Markdown file in a `@raw html` block, which gets reproduced in the Sphinx output.
 For example:

 ````markdown
 ```@raw html
 % NB: If you are reading this file in docs/languages, you are reading a generated output!
 % This should be apparent due to the html tags everywhere.
 % If you are reading this in julia/docs/src, you are reading the true source!
-% Please only make edits in the later file, since the first is DELETED each re-build.
+% Please only make edits in the julia/docs/src file, since the first is DELETED each re-build.
 ```
 ````